 In some scenarios, VPN also delivers faster and better internet connectivity and lets you connect to a speedier gaming server, which you might not be able to link to without a VPN network.
 Lastly, VPN gets you stronger protection and saves you from potential threats from gaming rivals who hold a grudge against you.

 4. Ditch Geographical Censorship

-Some governments are highly sensitive when it comes to sharing their information and data online with everyone or certain countries they are not on very good terms with.
+Some governments are highly sensitive when it comes to sharing their information and data online with everyone or in certain countries.
+They are not on very good terms.
 Another aspect of it is that they discourage communication between the residents of the respective countries.
-Online censorship is practiced frequently despite the validity of reasons for doing so.
+Online censorship is practiced frequently despite the validity of the reasons for doing so.
 Anyone traveling to these countries would also be subjected to such censorship.
-A VPN, however, helps in this scenario by allowing users to bypass restrictions, and enjoy free browsing, surfing and communicating with people living outside.
+A VPN, however, helps in this scenario by allowing users to bypass restrictions and enjoy free browsing, surfing, and communicating with people living outside.

 5. Secure Public Wi-Fi

-When you are not connected to a safe and secure Wi-Fi at home or office, and link to a public Wi-Fi, your devices become vulnerable to harmful threats and malware.
+When you are not connected to a safe and secure Wi-Fi at home or office and linked to a public Wi-Fi, your devices become vulnerable to harmful threats and malware.
 Depending upon the intensity of the bugs, transferring viruses and malware can be extremely harmful and may potentially damage the connected devices forever, regardless of their nature.
-A VPN protects your publically hooked devices, including tablets, laptops, and mobile phones against viruses and malware.
+A VPN protects your publically hooked devices, including tablets, laptops, and mobile phones, against viruses and malware.